Preventing a Trip and Severe Damage: Early Warning of Increased Vibration on Gas Compressor Turbine Driver

 Asset Type: Steam Turbine Driver - Single Case

-A vibration deviation on a turbine driver for a gas compressor at an oil and gas site in N. America was detected by GE Vernova's SmartSignal Predictive Analytics.
+A vibration deviation on a turbine driver for a gas compressor at an oil and gas site in North America was detected by GE Vernova's SmartSignal Predictive Analytics.
 Specifically, the digital twin of the turbine driver showed a spiking signature for the drive end vibration sensors on the turbine, with frequent vibration spikes noted up to approximately 1-1.2 mils on the turbine drive sensors.

 As time progressed, the vibration levels increased to approximately 1.8-2.5 mils.
-The GE Vernova Engineering team, Industrial Managed Services (IMS) sent out a notification to the customer and discussed the detected anomaly during the regularly scheduled call with them.
+The GE Vernova engineering team, Industrial Managed Services (IMS) sent out a notification to the customer and discussed the detected anomaly during the regularly scheduled call with them.
 The IMS team suggested confirming whether the sensor was reading correctly and inspecting for oil leakage into the steam seal.

 Diagnose & Prioritize: What was the underlying cause and risk urgency?

 Following the alert from the IMS team, the customer conducted a thorough inspection and discovered that there was an oil leak in the bearing housing.
 Initially, this issue was not perceived as significant.
-However, during a detailed weekly discussion with the assigned GE Vernova Engineering team member, it was suggested that the vibration spikes were likely caused by oil being drawn into the steam seal.
+However, during a detailed weekly discussion with the assigned GE Vernova engineering team member, it was suggested that the vibration spikes were likely caused by oil being drawn into the steam seal.
 This diagnosis was based on similar previous incidents where oil intrusion into the steam seal led to significant issues.
 When oil enters the steam seal, it can undergo thermal degradation due to the high operating temperatures, converting into coke.

 This coke can then adhere to the shaft, creating areas of uneven friction and causing intermittent spikes in vibration levels.
 If unchecked, the continued escalation of vibrations could lead to a trip of the equipment, posing a risk of severe damage.